-In order to be covered, all organ transplants require prior approval by Florida Blue except kidney or cornea.
-The following transplants may be covered, if prior approval is obtained (except kidney or cornea):
+In order to be covered, all organ transplants require prior approval by Florida Blue except kidney or

 - bone marrow; donor costs are covered in the same way, including limitations and non-covered services, as costs for the covered person.
 Donor search costs are limited to immediate family and the National Bone Marrow Donor Program;

 - 2. heart;

 - 3. heart/lung;

 - 4. lung;

 - 5. liver;

 - 6. kidney;

 - 7. kidney/pancreas; and

 - 8. cornea.